jrmoran/md2html/readme.md

 ![Screenshot]( http://i.imgur.com/1Op0n.png )

 ## Modifiying The Layout
-Layout files are in the `html` folder, when making changes to any `css` or `js` file, run `rake layout` to build a minified version of the layout.
+Look at the `layout` task in the `Rakefile`, you can add new *css* or *js* files to it.
+They will be minified and appended to the layout.

+Note: You need to download `bootstrap.css`, `prettify.css` and `prettify.js` and place them in `lib/md2html/html` before running the task.

 ## Credits